mmotti/pihole-gravity-optimise/README.md

 #### Installations:
 Install the following packages:

-`sudo apt-get install python3 python3-pip setuptools`
+`sudo apt-get install python3 python3-pip`

 Install the following module:

-`sudo pip3 install pyahocorasick`
+`sudo pip3 install pyahocorasick setuptools`

 Install the following only if you experience an error when trying to install pyahocorasick: